NNDEV1/ImageCaptioning/README.md

 ## Getting Started

 * *Clone git repository*
+* *Refer to flickr.txt to see if data is downloaded*
 * *Make sure correct packages are installed(below)*
 * *Run predict.py*
 * *or for easier overall usage run ImageCaptioningProj.ipynb*